 Leah Hampton writes about Appalachia, corpses, rurality, and smart women.
-Her debut short story collection will be released by Henry Holt in 2020.
+Her debut collection, F*ckface and Other Stories, will be released by Henry Holt in May 2020.
 She is a graduate of the Michener Center for Writers and a former editor of Bat City Review.
 She lives in the Blue Ridge Mountains.

 - “Parkway,” Ecotone Issue 26

 - Read “Fuckface,” the title story from her forthcoming book, at storySouth

 - For a good time, go to Leah’s author page on McSweeney’s Internet Tendency to read some of her comedic pieces.

 - For more stories, essays, and poems, see also Appalachian Heritage, North Carolina Literary Review, Still: The Journal, and elsewhere